mstksg/inCode/copy/entries/sum-types-and-subtypes-and-unions.md

 The Expression Problem
 ----------------------

-This tension that I described earlier is often called [The Expression Problem][], and is a tension that is inherent to a lot of aspects of language and abstraction design.
+This tension that I described earlier is closely related to [The Expression Problem][], and is a tension that is inherent to a lot of aspects of language and abstraction design.
 However, in the context laid out in this post, it serves as a good general guide to decide what pattern to go down: